 - Preheat the oven to 375 F/190 C.

-- In a large bowl whisk together the flour, salt, baking powder, and one cup of sugar.
-Then add the milk and whisk until a smooth batter forms.
+- While the peaches are heating up, in a large bowl whisk together the flour, salt, baking powder, and the other one cup of sugar.
+Then add the milk and whisk, next the vanilla extract, and mix until a smooth batter forms.

 - Melt the butter and pour it into a 13×9 baking dish.
 Pour the batter on top of the butter, but don't stir it in.

-- Stir continually and turn the heat to medium-high.
-Bring the mixture to a boil.
-Then after it boils carefully pour the mixture on top of the peach cobbler batter in the pan.
+- Then after the pot of peaches boils carefully pour the mixture on top of the peach cobbler batter in the pan.
 Gently spread out the peaches.
-Sprinkle with cinnamon and nutmeg.
+Sprinkle with cinnamon and nutmeg if desired.